sebastjan-hribar/tachiban/README.md

 login(user)
 ```
 ##### Authentication
-To check whether the user is loggen in
+To check whether the user is logged in
 ```ruby
 check_for_logged_in_user
 ```